ThangaBalajiS/whatsapp-cloud-app/README.md

 This app gives you:
 - **Webhook endpoint** — Add it to your Meta dashboard and start receiving messages instantly
 - **Message inbox** — View all incoming messages in a clean dashboard
-- **Send messages** — Reply manually or automate responses via flows
+- **Send messages** — Reply manually or automate responses via flows (coming soon)
 - **Free & self-hostable** — No subscriptions, no vendor lock-in

 ## Features

-- User authentication (Signup/Signin)
+- Multi-user support with authentication
-- Protected dashboard
-- MongoDB for message & session persistence
+- Encrypted storage for WhatsApp API tokens
-- Secure password hashing with bcryptjs
+- Real-time message inbox with conversation threads
-- JWT-based sessions
+- Send text replies directly from the dashboard
+- Auto-generated webhook verify tokens
+- Read receipts and message status tracking

 ## Prerequisites

-- Node.js
+- Node.js 18+
-- MongoDB running locally on `mongodb://localhost:27017` (or configure `MONGODB_URI`)
+- MongoDB running locally or a MongoDB Atlas connection string

 ## Getting Started